Where am I?

 “Ah, is that so…” she exhales with a strange air of sadness.

 “Why do you want to know so badly?”

 “Is it wrong of me to wish to learn?”

 “No,” I answer, “It’s just rare to see people so interested in other places.”

-“Well…” she begins, “Traveling has always seemed fascinating, yet the farthest away I have ever been is the few villages around here.
-Ah, well that, and Solzédniê.”
+“Well…” she begins, “Traveling has always seemed fascinating, yet the farthest away I have ever been is the few villages near here.
+Ah, well there and Solzédniê.”
 The Capital.

 “I’ve not traveled to Asàshí since I was a child,” I say, “But I’ve been all over Soléiâ.”

 “Truly?!” she beams, “Must you travel for work?”

 “Oh, that’s…” I look away, finding myself embarrassed for reasons I can’t even discern.
 Normally I don’t mind admitting the truth of the matter at all, but now I have to force myself to speak.